 Sexuality describes how you express yourself in a sexual way.
 Part of your sexuality is your sexual orientation, which refers to who you’re attracted to, want to have sex with and fall in love with.

-No one really knows what influences our sexuality, but every single one of us has a sexual orientation and who we are attracted to is not something we’re in control of or can choose.
+No one really knows what influences our sexual orientation, but every single one of us has a sexual orientation, and who we are attracted to is not something we’re in control of or can choose.

 100% FREE & CONFIDENTIAL